Dragoslav Račić: Uprising in Serbia

-In June 1941, Račić arrived on mountain Cer near Šabac where he designated the place for the headquarters of Yugoslav Army soldiers under his command.
-During the Summer of 1941, he organized several military units under his command, first the Cer company commanded by the Lieutenant Ratko Teodosijević who came from Ravna Gora together with Račić.
-Then he established the Čokešina company, the Mačva company (commanded by Lieutenant Nikola Sokić), the Machine gun company commanded by Lieutenant Voja Tufegdžić.
-The newly established Prnjavor company was composed of Serb refugees who escaped from Croatian Ustaše genocide and was a unit within Chetnik Cer Detachment.
-The Chetnik detachment was military unit of the operational Royal Yugoslav Army and the commanding officers were active and reserve Yugoslav officers determined to struggle against the enemy using guerilla Chetnik methods.
+In June 1941, Račić arrived on mountain Cer near Šabac where he designated the place for the headquarters of Chetniks under his command.
+During the summer of 1941, he organized several military units under his command, first the “Cer company” commanded by Lieutenant Ratko Teodosijević who came from Ravna Gora together with Račić.
+Then he established the “Čokešina company”, the “Mačva company” (commanded by Lieutenant Nikola Sokić), and the “Machine gun company” commanded by Lieutenant Voja Tufegdžić.
+The newly established “Prnjavor company” was composed of Serb refugees who escaped from Croatian Ustaše genocide and was a unit within the “Chetnik Cer Detachment”.
+The Chetnik detachment was a military unit of the operational Royal Yugoslav Army and the commanding officers were active and reserve Yugoslav officers determined to struggle against the enemy using guerilla Chetnik methods.

 Two Chetnik detachments participated in the Capture of Banja Koviljača conducted 1–6 September 1941: the Jadar Detachment and the Cer Detachment under command of Račić.
 The commander of the operation was Nikola Radovanović, a lieutenant general.
 They were quickly transported from Prnjavor through Loznica and Trbušnica to Mount Gučevo above Banja Koviljača where Račić, commander of the Cer detachment, was informed of the intention of the Jadar Detachment of 3,000 men to attack Banja Koviljača.
 On 21 September 1941, the Cer Chetnik Detachment commanded by Račić conducted attacks on Šabac.
 Račić was commander of all forces attacking Šabac, the Chetniks, the Partisans and detachment of Pećanac Chetniks commanded by Budimir Cerski.
 Even after the first conflicts between Partisans and Chetniks began in September 1941, Račić was praised by official communist organ "Borba" as one of the "good" Chetniks who struggled against the occupying forces alongside communist forces.
 On 4 October 1941, there was the first "peaceful contact" between rebels in Serbia and German occupying forces when Captain Račić sent a letter to commander of the 10th Company of the 699 German Infantry Regiment in Šabac.

 Battle of Višegrad

-Around a thousand Chetniks from Serbia under command of Dragoslav Račić participated in Chetnik operations in Eastern Bosnia, however it remains unexplored did they and to which extent participate in massacres following Battle of Višegrad(5th of October 1943).
-According to existing documents Račić's Chetniks haven't been involved in fighting for Višegrad, they were located in Višegradska Banja, 7km distance from the town.
+Around a thousand Chetniks from Serbia under command of Dragoslav Račić participated in Chetnik operations in Eastern Bosnia, however it remains unexplored did they and to which extent participate in massacres following Battle of Višegrad (5 October 1943).
+According to existing documents Račić's Chetniks haven't been involved in fighting for Višegrad, they were located in Višegradska Banja, 7 km distance from the town.
 Dušan Trbojević, officer of Pocerina Corpus, says that Račić's forces entered Višegrad on the same day JVuO captured it and that they remained in it for seven days.
-Our enterance in liberated Višegrad, which still smelled of gunpowder, was unforgettable with streets covered in blood on which our enemies lied.
+Our entrance in liberated Višegrad, which still smelled of gunpowder, was unforgettable with streets covered in blood on which our enemies lied.
 Trbojević is silent about large number of civilians killed by Chetnik after the capture of the town.
 It is known, on basis of Trbojević's claims, that Račić's Chetniks were present in Višegrad during three day massacre, however extent of their involvement in these crimes remains unknown.